humanmade/altis-cloud/docs/https.md

 Customers on Mid or Enterprise environment tiers may provide custom certificates for their domains.
 Altis will manually install these certificates to your CDN distribution, however provisioning and renewal of the certificates remains the customer's responsibility.

+Altis recommends against using custom certificates unless required for compliance purposes, as this requires manual management of your certificate and cannot be automatically renewed.

 Certificates can be provided along with the private key directly, or Altis can issue a Certificate Signing Request (CSR).